nevinjojo/Nevs-Programming-Tutorials/javascript.md

 });
 ```

-Note: To use jQuery, you need to either [download](http://jquery.com/download/) the script and add it to your site directory, or include the script to your HTML:
+**Important Note:** To use jQuery, you need to either [download](http://jquery.com/download/) the script and add it to your site directory, or include the script to your HTML:

 ```
 <script src="http://cdnjs.cloudflare.com/ajax/libs/jquery/1.9.1/jquery.min.js"></script>